trhacknon/trhacknon.github.io/_posts/2019-8-1-Dynamic-Invoke.md

 # Conclusions

 Next up, how to use D/Invoke to use exported functions from memory-mapped unmanaged DLLs... entirely from memory.
 Completely bypasses API Hooking and enables using DLLs reflectively.

-* Import everything in the IAT
-* Function Hashing (Maru)
-* P/Invoke Innocuous API calls to force a library to load.
-Then use GetModuleHandle & GetProcAddress.
-* Manually Map DLL